 Design Build · Interior Design

 I've often heard that the most sustainable house is the one that is already built, sometimes they just need a little love.
-My partner and I spent a year and a half bringing this small 1910 house back to life - from cleaning out years of junk to demolishing interior walls and poor flooring choices and creating a warm, vibrant and comfortable space.
+My partner and I spent a year and a half bringing this small 1910 house back to life - from cleaning out years of junk, demolishing interior walls and excavating decades of flooring choices, to creating a warm, vibrant and comfortable space.
 More than just saving old materials and increasing efficiency, we also installed solar panels, built a garden and backyard composting system, and built custom furniture out of reused or sustainably harvested materials.

 FIRST FLOOR - Opened up new spaces, created warm and clean surfaces and added functionality.
 Click photos for more project details.

 CUSTOM BEDROOM FURNITURE - Built custom cherry bed and modular shelves.
 Opened up large closet and reclaimed lathe from this and other wall demos to create custom sliding door.

 EXPLORE THE BEFORE - The house was in pretty rough shape, but overall had some great existing features.
 Sometimes being able to see past the clutter is the most valuable skill for starting a project!